-6. Now you can sit back and enjoy your plants growth and beauty.
+6. Now, you can sit back and enjoy your plant's growth and beauty.

-By following these few simple steps you can enjoy the look of a vast, hardy and dense fern in no time!
+By following these few simple steps, you can enjoy the look of a vast, hardy, and dense fern in no time!

 Planting a bare root tree

-2. What kind of tree you want – Determine what plants can grow there and thrive.
+2. What kind of tree do you want – Determine what plants can grow there and thrive.
 (This means taking in water consumption, sunlight, ph levels) Once you’ve determined which will live in your selected spot, determine what you want in that spot.
-Trees such as great white Oaks need a large amount of room, while small dwarf apple trees need only a small amount of room.
+Trees such as great white Oaks need a large amount of room, while small dwarf apple trees need only a tiny amount of room.

-6. Stabilize the tree – Many small trees or saplings may have to be supported so that they won’t fall over and the trunks will grow upright.
+6. Stabilize the tree – Many small trees or saplings may have to be supported so that they won’t fall over and the trunks grow upright.

 7. Sit back and relax, and watch your tree grow.

-To ask about shipping, please email firstname.lastname@example.org and we usually answer all emails within 24 hours.
+To ask about shipping, please email firstname.lastname@example.org, and we usually answer all emails within 24 hours.

-Planting a bare root shrub
+Planting a bare-root shrub

 6. Sit back, relax, and watch your plant grow.

-This can be very rewarding with just a little hard work.
+That can be very rewarding with just a little hard work.

-Planting a bare root Perennial plant
+Planting a bare-root Perennial plant

 6. Watch your plant grow and thrive in its new home.
 (Don't forget to water regularly)

-By following these few simple steps you can have great perennials to enjoy year after year in no time.
+By following these few simple steps, you can have great perennials to enjoy year after year in no time.

-Planting bare root ground cover
+Planting bare root ground covers

 Does your yard or flowerbed need some ground cover?
 Or are you planning a new flower bed that will make use of a groundcover's ability to spread?
 Either way, have you considered using a bare root ground cover?
-A bare root ground cover is a ground cover plant that was grown in a field instead of in a flower bed.
+A bare root ground cover is a ground cover plant grown in a field instead of a flower bed.
 These plants are dug up right before they are sent to your house.
 The roots are generally wrapped on a burlap sack to help retain moisture.
 Do you know how to plant these kinds of plants?
 Here are some helpful tips.

-2. Picking a ground cover – Then take the qualities that you have organized for the location of your plant, and use them to narrow down what plants will live in that kind of zone.
-Once you know what plants will live there you can pick which ones you like the most.
+2. Picking a ground cover – Then take the qualities you have organized for the location of your plant, and use them to narrow down what plants will live in that kind of zone.
+Once you know what plants will live there, you can pick which ones you like the most.

 3. Shopping – Wait!
 Don't just buy the first plant you see!
 Shop around; look for who has the best value on a quality plant.

-Sit back and marvel as your plant thrives in its new home.
+Please sit back and marvel as your plant thrives in its new home.

 Planting bare root wetland plants

 2. Selecting your plant – The next thing to do is to select what plants can grow in that specific area.
-From that list of plants you should pick a plant to buy.
+From that list of plants, you should pick a plant to buy.